 \subsection{Fixed points}

-A straightforward calculation shows that there are two fixed points $(z=1$, $\varphi=\pi)$ and $(z=1$, $\varphi=0)$ which are independent from the system parameter $\Theta$.
-We call these two FPs the hom. and antihom.
-FP, since both have homogeneous occupations and a zero or $\pi$ phase difference between site one and two.
-We set the zero point for the relative phase $\varphi$ to the unstable antihom FP.
+A straightforward calculation shows that there are two fixed points (FPs), at ($z=0$, $\varphi=\pi$) and ($z=0$, $\varphi=0$), which are independent of the system parameter $\Theta$.
+We call these two FPs the \textit{in-phase} and \textit{off-phase} FP, since both have homogeneous occupations and a zero or $\pi$ phase difference between site 1 and 2.
+We set the zero point for the relative phase $\varphi$ to the unstable off-phase FP.

-Two bifurcations appear: at $\Theta = - \arctan 2$ for the hom.
-FP and at $\Theta = \arctan 2$ for antihom.
-FP.
-We restrict ourselves only to the antihom.
-FP, since there is a symmetry between them under change of the sign of the parameter~$\Theta$.

-The stability diagram of the antihom.
-FP in Fig. \ref{fig:StablHomFP} shows the bifurcation at $\arctan 2$, where the stability exponent becomes positive.
+Two bifurcations appear: at $\Theta = - \arctan 2$ for the in-phase FP and at $\Theta = \arctan 2$ for off-phase FP.
+We restrict our discussion to the off-phase FP, since there is a symmetry between these two PFs under a change of sign of the parameter~$\Theta$.
+The stability diagram of the off-phase FP, displayed in Fig.~\ref{fig:StablHomFP}, shows the bifurcation at $\arctan 2$, where the stability exponent becomes positive.
 Its maximum $\ls=0.97$ is reached at $\Theta_{\ast}\approx1.35$.

-At the maximal unstable parameter $\Theta_{\ast}$, Fig.~\ref{fig:PhaseSpaceFP} shows the reduced phase space structure of the system Eq.~\eqref{eq:EquationOfMotion}.
-Note in particular the (red) separatrix defined by the unstable and stable manifold originating from the antihom.
-FP.
-The merging of stable and unstable manifolds indicates that the linearized regime is bounded, namely, any classical trajectory on the unstable manifolds converges to the stable manifold and (in infinite time) to the hyperbolic FP.
-The exact size of the linearized regime (modeled by the constant $c$ in the previous Sec.~\ref{sec:OTOC_theory}) plays a neglectable role for $\hbarE\to 0$, since it is additive and $\hbarE$-independent constant in the Ehrenfest time $\tEhr$.
-Therefore we leave $c$ undefined in the subsequent discussion.
+Fig.~\ref{fig:PhaseSpaceFP} shows the reduced phase space structure of the system, generated by Eq.~\eqref{eq:EquationOfMotion}, at the maximal unstable parameter $\Theta_{\ast}$.
+Note in particular the (red) separatrix defined by the unstable and stable manifold originating from the off-phase FP.
+The merging of stable and unstable manifolds indicates that the linearized regime is bounded, namely, any classical trajectory on the unstable manifolds converges to the stable manifold leading (in infinite time) back to the hyperbolic FP.
+The exact size of the linearized regime, modeled by the constant $c$ in the previous Sec.~\ref{sec:OTOC_theory}, plays a negligible role for $\hbarE\to 0$, since it is additive and $\hbarE$-independent constant in the leaking time $\tLeak = \ls^{-1} \ln(c/\Delta u) \sim \ls^{-1} \ln(1/\hbarE))/2 + \ls^{-1}\ln c $ in Eq.~\eqref{eq:WignerWeylFPLeaking} with $\Delta u \sim \hbarE^{1/2}$ (for a coherent state).
+Therefore we leave $c$ unspecified in the subsequent discussion.

-We verified that, as shown in Fig.~\ref{fig:PhaseSpaceFP} for $\Theta_{\ast}$, we verify that this is the only unstable FP in the classical mean-field limit.
-This is also true for the whole range $\Theta\in (\arctan 2,\pi/2)$, where the antihom.
-FP is unstable.

 Armed with this very specific phase-space structure, we carry an in-depth analytical study of the OTOC~$\mathbf{C}(t)$ for the dimer in the next section.